-The bandsaw is delivered with a saw blade that is adequate for a variety of cut-off jobs on a variety of common materials.
+The cut-off saw is delivered with a saw blade that is adequate for a variety of cut-off jobs on a variety of common materials.
 A general-purpose blade is provided as standard equipment with the machine.

 Optional blades for specific applications are available from JET.
 (Refer to the Parts section for saw blade part numbers.)